flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetLifecyclePolicy
-### Retrieves the object lifecycle policy that is assigned to a container.
+> Retrieves the object lifecycle policy that is assigned to a container.<br/>

 #### Input Parameters
 * `Action` - _required_